c3g/GenPipes/pipelines/nanopore/README.md

 The Nanopore is used to analyse long reads produced by the Oxford Nanopore Technologies (ONT) sequencers.
 Currently, the pipeline uses minimap2 to align reads to the reference genome.
-Additionally, it produces a QC report that includes an interactive dashboard with data from the basecalling summary file as well as the alignment.
+Additionally, it produces a QC report that includes an interactive dashboard for each readset with data from the basecalling summary file as well as the alignment.
 A step aligning random reads to the NCBI nt database and reporting the species of the highest hits is also done as QC.